LennartHennigs/RG35XX-H-Notes/README.md

 ## ROM Files

 - Find them online...
-- Copy your files in the different 'roms/' folder.
+- Copy your files in the different `roms/` folders.
+- Put your games files in the correct emulator folders.
-- Check the `_ìnfo.txt` files in each `roms` subfolder for information on file format and folder structure to set things up.
+- Check the `_ìnfo.txt` files in each `roms/` subfolder for information on file format and folder structure to set things up.
+- See below a list of specific game port folders.

-## Workflow for adding content on SD card
+## Workflow for Adding Content

-- Copy files on the card.
+- Copy files on the SD card (either from your computer or via WiFi).
-- Remove Apple's dot files, if needed.
+- Remove Apple's dot files, if needed (see below).
 - Eject all mounted partitions.
 - Put card in RG35XX-H.
 - Power on the device.